 The FBU’s research project collaboration with the University of Central Lancashire (UClan), formed the focus of a segment on Inside Out on BBC One on Monday 30 September.
 A number of serving and retired firefighters who are living with cancer were interviewed about their experiences and the FBU's innovative research, being carried out to better understand the exposure of firefighter to carcinogenic substances, was highlighted.

-The UCLan research project is entirely funded by the FBU’s lottery scheme.
-The three year project will seek to reduce the potential health risks from fire effluent contamination and to establish try if there is evidence of a link between firefighting and cancer.
+The UCLan research project is jointly funded by the university and the FBU’s lottery scheme.
+The three-year project will seek to reduce the potential health risks from fire effluent contamination and to establish try if there is evidence of a link between firefighting and cancer.

 Firefighters know there are long term health risks associated with inhaling smoke and gases from fire, but there is less information, or real evidence, on the risks associated with absorption of those carcinogenic substances through the skin.